ian-IBCIRL/IB-PP5-MVP/docs/DEPLOYMENT.md

 https://www.fullstackpython.com/wsgi-servers.html

 You may also want to install the following packages for the database and storage in Cloudinary or AWS.
+See this section for more on [Connecting Django to the AWS S3 bucket](#connecting-django-to-AWS-s3-bucket)

 Psycopg is the most popular PostgreSQL database adapter for the Python programming language. and `pip3 install dj_database_url==0.5.0 psycopg2` and `pip3 install dj3-cloudinary-storage` or the AWS equivalent that we use here for static data